 In the international sector, having participated since the Seventies in the main European military and civilian aircraft programmes has certainly helped build a wealth of technology and expertise of great value.
 It is a tradition that includes aircraft such as the Tornado and the Eurofighter Typhoon, two-nation programmes such as the AMX and, more recently, the nEUROn - the European technology demonstrator for an unmanned aircraft - and the US F-35 Lightning II programme, in which the Division manages a final assembly line and builds complete wing sections.

 The Eurofighter Typhoon the most advanced multi-role fighter available on the global market today (produced in collaboration with BAE Systems and Airbus Group), is a collaboration between Italy, the United Kingdom, Germany and Spain.
 The Company holds a 36% share of the programme’s value if including avionics and systems.
 The final assembly line of the Italian Air Force Eurofighters and those exported by the Division are based at the Caselle site (Turin).
-In addition to the four partner countries that have so far ordered 472 units, international customers include Saudi Arabia, Austria, Oman and Kuwait, bringing to 599 the total number of Eurofighter Typhoon ordered.
+In addition to the four partner countries that have so far ordered 472 units, international customers include Saudi Arabia, Austria, Oman, Kuwait and Qatar bringing to 623 the total number of Eurofighter Typhoon ordered.

 The Italian Navy and Air Force selected the F-35 programme to modernise its tactical lines; the Division runs the Final Assembly and Check-Out facility in Cameri (Novara), from which the Italian aircraft and part of those ordered by The Netherlands will be assembled.
 In a second stage, Cameri will become the support centre for the F-35s based in Europe and the Mediterranean.